 Breakouts are my favorite technical factor.
 They tend to produce the largest gains in the shortest amount of time.

 Think of it this way.
 A security trading in a range is building up energy for a big move one way or the other.
-The longer a security trades in a range, the larger the potential gain.
+The longer a security trades in a range, the larger the potential gain or loss.

 The Retest Factor

-The Retest Factor is triggered when a stock or ETF retests a previous supply (resistance) level.
+The Retest Factor is when a stock or ETF retests a previous supply (resistance) level.

 - After breaking above supply (resistance) at $89.10 (red arrow), UPS retested $89.10 several times from 2016 through 2020 (black arrows).
 And $89.10 held, until breaking to new highs in 2020.